jfnavarro/st_analysis/README.md

 See AUTHORS file.

 ### Contact
-For bugs, feedback or help you can contact Jose Fernandez Navarro <jose.fernandez.navarro@scilifelab.se>
+For bugs, feedback or help you can contact Jose Fernandez Navarro <jc.fernandez.navarro@gmail.com>

 ### Input Format
 The referred matrix format is the ST data format, a matrix of counts where spot coordinates are row names